konacurrents/SemanticMarkerESP-32/README.md

-# ESP_IOT Framework v2.0
+# Semantic Marker for ESP-32 IOT Framework v2.0

-The goal of ESP_IOT is to have a set of modules that can be included in the loop and setup.
+The goal of Semantic Marker for ESP-32 IOT is to have a set of modules that can be included in the loop and setup.
 Adding them will add and manipulate various IoT capabilities, while using the ESP_IOT framework to connect the various devices.
 The ESP-32 devices support bluetooth and wifi but have a limited user interface.
 The M5 based ESP-32 extends with a display, speaker, temperature, axcelerometor sensers.
 Other devices such as M5 V2 incorporate a camera with machine learning functionality.